 Mode of study

-This module provides a range of learning events.
-Although not compulsory, attendance at tutorials and face to face day school will help you consolidate your learning.
+This module provides a range of online learning events.
+Although not compulsory, participation will help you consolidate your learning.

 Working with others